ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Variables and Types.md

 C++ allows an array of characters to define strings.
 It also provides an extensive `string` library for manipulating strings and will be explained in the Strings section.

 #### Typdefs
-Typedefs allow for creating new names (aliases) for existing types.
+Typedefs allow for creating new names (think of them as aliases) for existing types.
 Following is the simple syntax to define a new type using typedef:

     typedef int counter;
     counter tick_c = 100;  // tick_c is a valid integer variable